Pouryaak/merkle-stories/readme.md

 ## Description

 The app is implementing data fetching by utilizing a custom hook called useStories.
 The useStories hook has been developed with performance optimization in mind, and it includes a basic caching strategy that prevents redundant fetching if the data was retrieved within the last minute.
-While this strategy is functional, there are more efficient and scalable methods of caching data, such as implementing third-party libraries like react-query.
+While this strategy is functional, there are more efficient and scalable methods of caching data, batching requests, pagination and ..., such as implementing third-party libraries like react-query, SWR and etc.

 ### Color Reference